Are broken windows covered by insurance?

 Isn’t glass breakage already covered under my policy?

-Yes, accidental glass breakage is automatically covered under your policy, but if you claim you’ll need to pay the excess that applies to your policy.
-If you have added Excess-Free Glass cover to your policy for an additional premium, you won’t need to pay an excess when you make a claim, depending on the item that has been damaged.
+Yes, accidental breakage of glass is automatically included in your policy, but if you claim, you’ll need to pay the excess that applies to your policy.
+If you’ve added Excess-Free Glass cover to your policy for an additional premium you may not need to pay an excess when you make a claim, depending on the item that has been damaged.

 Does this cover any of my contents that contains glass (such as a vase, drinking glass, or a TV screen)?

 No, accidental breakage of glass of any contents item are excluded under Excess-Free Glass cover.

-Have a read of the Product Disclosure Statement (PDS) for more information on these topics.
+Have a read of the Product Disclosure Statement (PDS) for more information on what is and isn't covered.

 How to get Excess-Free Glass cover

 For new customers, when you get your quote online, you can select Excess-Free Glass cover as an optional cover when prompted to.